swimlane/pkgdrop/README.md

 ## Summary

 - Downloads and extracts packages from npm, including dependencies, into a flat file structure.
-- Optionally bundles packages, and dependencies, into a single ESM.
+- Optionally bundles packages, and dependencies, into a single ES module.
 - Generates a import-map compatible with the [WICG import-maps](https://github.com/WICG/import-maps) proposal (and shims).
 - Provides a method to archive and merge downloaded packages and import-maps between systems.